4GeeksAcademy/python-pandas-tutorial/README.md

 Pandas is the #1 library for Machine Learning, there is no way you can do anything without it.
-This interactive tutorial will help you become familiar on it, master the most used functionalities and help you clean up your first datasets.
+This interactive tutorial will help you become familiar with it, master the most used functionalities, and help you clean up your first datasets.

 - Load CSV.
 - Manipulating Dataframes.
-- Describing and exploting your dataset.
+- Describing and exploiting your dataset.
 - Adding new columns
 - Normalizing data.

 > Note: The entire tutorial is 👆 interactive, ✅ auto-graded and with. 📹 video tutorials.

 These exercises were built in collaboration, we need you!
-If you find any bugs or misspells plese contribute and report them.
+If you find any bugs or misspells please contribute and report them.

 <!-- hide -->
-## One click installation (recommended):
+## One-click installation (recommended):

 You can open these exercises in just a few seconds by clicking: [Open in Codespaces](https://codespaces.new/?repo=4GeeksAcademy/python-pandas-tutorial) (recommended) or [Open in Gitpod](https://gitpod.io#https://github.com/4GeeksAcademy/python-pandas-tutorial).